-by Twila Lenoir This denim recycling project is fun to do, and makes a perfect homemade gift for a young girl who keeps a diary.
+This denim recycling project is fun to do, and makes a perfect homemade gift for a young person who keeps a diary or journal.

 1. You will need a denim section cut from the upper part of the leg from an old pair of adult blue jeans.
 This needs to be just larger than the diary that you will be covering.
 Once you have a suitably sized tube section, cut up the leg near the inside seam and flatten out.